 Why did you begin taking acting classes with stage & the City?

-What were your impression(s) of the performing arts before you began the Acting for Beginners course?
+What was your impression(s) of the performing arts before you began the Acting for Beginners course?
 Have they changed at all?

 In what way(s) has the Acting for Beginners course benefited you?
 Has it improved your performance in the workplace?